Ingentive-Limited/AILearningPath/scenario-2-legacy-modernization/README.md

 #### Issue: "Performance regression after migration"
 **Solution**:
 - Run performance benchmarks before and after
-- Use KiloCode to identify performance bottlenecks
+- Use your AI assistant to identify performance bottlenecks
 - Implement caching and optimization strategies
 - Monitor application metrics continuously

 #### Issue: "Database migration failures"
 **Solution**:
 - Test migrations on a copy of production data
-- Use KiloCode to generate rollback scripts
+- Use your AI assistant to generate rollback scripts
 - Implement migration validation tests
 - Plan for zero-downtime deployment strategies